SamEureka/balenaRancher/README.md

 4. Log into balenaCloud console and find the device you want to use for your worker node.
 Pin the device to the release tagged `ranch-hand` ([pinning device to release](https://www.balena.io/docs/learn/deploy/release-strategy/release-policy/#pin-device-to-a-release))
 5. When the ranch-hand node is done initiallizing, you should see an additional node in the Rancher server UI.
 6. You can additional nodes by provisioning a device and pinning the 'ranch-hand' release to the device.
 It will automatically join the rancher cluster.

+#### AMD64 Ranch-Hand worker node setup
+_IMPORTANT_ AMD64 devices *CANNOT* be in the same fleet with ARM64 devices.
+You will need to [create a new fleet](https://www.balena.io/docs/learn/getting-started/raspberrypi3/nodejs/#create-a-fleet) to contain the AMD64 based Ranch Hands.
+I named mine balenaRancherAMD and the instructions below use the same name.

+1. [Add](https://www.balena.io/docs/learn/getting-started/raspberrypi3/nodejs/#add-your-first-device) a device to your balenaRancherAMD fleet.
+You will want to select Intel-Nuc or Genericx86-64-ext as the device type.
+2. Copy the API_KEY, K3S_TOKEN, and K3S_URL variables from your balenaRancher fleet.
+2. In the balenaRancher repo, change directory to the ranch-hand-amd64 directory `cd ranch-hand-amd64`
+3. Use the balena-cli to push a release for your worker-nodes.
+In this example the fleet is called balenaRancherAMD. `balena push balenaRancherAMD --release-tag ranch-hand-amd64 --draft` again, it is important to use the `--release-tag` and `--draft` flags to make sure that you can identify the correct release and prevent the ranch-hand-amd64 release from automatically installing to your server.
+4. Log into balenaCloud console and find the device you want to use for your worker node.
+Pin the device to the release tagged `ranch-hand-amd64` ([pinning device to release](https://www.balena.io/docs/learn/deploy/release-strategy/release-policy/#pin-device-to-a-release))
+5. When the ranch-hand-amd64 node is done initiallizing, you should see an additional node in the Rancher server UI.
+6. You can additional nodes by provisioning a device and pinning the 'ranch-hand-amd64' release to the device.
+It will automatically join the rancher cluster.

 ### Note:
 <s>When the worker nodes (ranch-hands) reboot, they don't always re-join the cluster correctly.
 You may have to delete duplicate nodes in the Rancher UI.
 This isn't a desired behavior and I'm working on fixing it.</s> [Fixed](https://github.com/SamEureka/balenaRancher/pull/5)